What Your Doctor May Not Tell You about Blood Pressure

 But the conventional medical wisdom is that patients won’t make lifestyle changes, and so the automatic response to high blood pressure is to prescribe a drug that will reduce it.
 I believe—and there is plenty of research to support me—that these drugs have just as good a chance of killing you as the high blood pressure does, especially if you don’t really need them.

 My experience as a family doctor was that people are more than willing to make the necessary lifestyle changes if they are given some basic support on how to go about it.
-That’s why I give very specific suggestions for a healthy lifestyle in my book Optimal Health Guidelines, as well as in my three "What Your Doctor May Not Tell You" books.
+That’s why I give very specific suggestions for a healthy lifestyle in my three "What Your Doctor May Not Tell You" books.

 First, Keep the Pipes Clean